peverati/peverati.github.io/_pages/Teaching.md

 The textbook for the physical chemistry 1 course is available [HERE](https://peverati.github.io/pchem1)

 ## P-Chem 2 (CHM 3002):
+The textbook for the physical chemistry 2 course is available [HERE](https://peverati.github.io/pchem2)

 ## Contacts
 My office is #334 in the Olin Physical Science Building (OPS)